dreamora/airconsole-unity-plugin/docs/safe-area.md

 The `AirConsole.instance.SafeArea` property returns a `Rect` structure with the following properties:

-- `x`: The x-coordinate of the lower-left corner of the safe area
+- `x`: The x-coordinate represents the horizontal position as measured from the left border of the screen.
-- `y`: The y-coordinate of the lower-left corner of the safe area
+- `y`: The y-coordinate represents the vertical position as measured from the bottom border of the screen.
-- `width`: The width of the safe area
+- `width`: The width of the safe area.
-- `height`: The height of the safe area
+- `height`: The height of the safe area.

 All values are provided in pixel coordinates, making it easy to apply to camera `pixelRect` properties.